MmedaraU/study-notes/html-and-html5.md

     Can store 8-bit indexed images.
 May also be saved at 1-, 2-, and 4-bit depths.
 Indexed `pngs` are generally referred to as `png-8`.

   * RGB/Truecolor (24- and 48-bit)
-    Each colour channel (RGB) can bedefined by 8-bit or 16-bit information resulting in 24-bit or 48-bit RGB images (`png-24` for 24-bit).
+    Each colour channel (RGB) can be defined by 8-bit or 16-bit information resulting in 24-bit or 48-bit RGB images (`png-24` for 24-bit).
     24-bit images are useless for the Web, and 24-bit should be used with care, 'cause of size.

   * Grayscale